userCG86/magist_partnership/README.md

 The goal is to analyse Magist's company records (sales, customer and product information, etc.) to determine the suitability of a three-year partnership to support expansion of the "employer" Eniac into the Brazilian market.

-Delivery on this project consisted of a five-minute presentation to the (fictional) CEO of Eniac, whether our team supports partnership with Magist for the proposed market expansion.
+Delivery on this project consisted of a five-minute presentation to the (fictional) CEO of <span style="color:red">Eniac</span>, whether our team supports partnership with Magist for the proposed market expansion.

 The Tableau workbook used in this project is available to view on my [Tableau Public profile](https://public.tableau.com/app/profile/christopher.galloway5578/viz/New_Magist/).